GitataY/gwamuyu/content/posts/Heeey-Wammzz/Heeey-Wammzz.md

 my God, does she wear it well.
 My mother doesnt flinch as she pulls out the knives in her back and rinses off the blood to forget there was ever a time she was vulnerable to the wrong people.

-My other gives me heirlooms like backbone and strength, and hand-me-down trauma, because I come from a long line of women who bleed on command, and cry only when everyone else is asleep.
+My mother gives me heirlooms like backbone and strength, and hand-me-down trauma, because I come from a long line of women who bleed on command, and cry only when everyone else is asleep.